priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **Note** : desktopNotification support only for chrome browser, notificationIconLink will be display in desktop notification

-**Step 4: Some additional options which you can configure while plugin initialization in Step 3 :-**
+#### Step 4: Some additional options which you can configure while plugin initialization in Step 3

 ```
  1) onInit : 'PASS_YOUR_FUNCTION_NAME_HERE'                               // Type - FUNCTION (optional)